zambezi/project/README.md

 2. Enter your new project directory: `cd your-project`
 3. Start your own history: `rm -rf .git && git init`

 Or if you'd rather, you can use the following script.
-Just copy and paste into a terminal window.
+Just copy and paste into a shell.
 This will create a directory called `your-project` (unless you change the `NAME` variable before running the script) – rename this as you wish.

 ```bash
 NAME=your-project sh -c 'git clone -q git@github.com:zambezi/project.git ${NAME} && cd ${NAME} && rm -rf .git && git init -q && echo "Initialized new project in: $(pwd)"'